The State Highway 3 Awakino Gorge to Mt Messenger Programme is made up of:

 - 2017 to 2019 – SH3 Safety and Resilience Improvements

-Some minor safety improvements are being carried out along the 58km stretch of highway.
-More complex safety and resilience improvement are planned including road widening, intersection improvements, passing opportunities, road realignments and slope stability.
+Some minor safety improvements are being carried out along the 58km stretch of highway which includes Awakino Tunnel and Mt Messenger.
+More complex safety and resilience improvements are planned including road widening, intersection improvements, passing opportunities, road realignments and slope stability.

 Timeline for projects